 What is Twitter Blue?

 Twitter Blue is a paid subscription service that gives users access to a premium version of Twitter.
-The blue checkmark, which is currently either an indicator that a user has subscribed to Twitter Blue or was previously verified, is just one of a number of features that come with the new version of the service.
+The blue checkmark, which is now almost exclusively an indicator that a user has subscribed to Twitter Blue as the verification route to obtaining one is wound down, is just one of a number of features that come with the new version of the service.